man-shu/ensemble-fmri/README.md

 ##### For calculating feature importance scores

-We used a conditional permutation importance method to calculate the importance scores as provided here: https://github.com/achamma723/Variable_Importance and explained here: https://papers.nips.cc/paper_files/paper/2023/hash/d60e14c19cd6e0fc38556ad29ac8fbc9-Abstract-Conference.html.
+We used a conditional permutation importance method to calculate the importance scores as provided in [this package](https://github.com/achamma723/Variable_Importance) and explained in [this paper](https://papers.nips.cc/paper_files/paper/2023/hash/d60e14c19cd6e0fc38556ad29ac8fbc9-Abstract-Conference.html).
 I have modified the code to work with the ensemble setting.
 To install the package, run:

 ```bash
 git clone git@github.com:man-shu/Variable_Importance.git